arun786/JavaEight/JavaInAction/Streams/BasicsOfStreams.md

             return menu.stream().filter(d -> d.getCalories() < 300).collect(Collectors.toList());
         }

+   ## Filter

+   Filter takes a lambda to exclude certain number of elements from the list.

    ## use of Map in Streams

+   Map takes a lambda to transform an element into another one or to extract an information.

         /**
         * @return list -> stream -> filter -> map to names -> collect to a list